IzaMarkstrom/IzaMarkstrom/README.md

 # Hi there, my name is Iza👋

-### Right now I'm an intern at a small SAAS-company creating features in Vue in frontend, Laravel/PHP in backend.
+### Right now I'm an intern at a small SAAS-company creating features in Vue in frontend and Laravel/PHP in backend.
 In my free time I'm dancing shuffle and going to as many small and big concerts as possible.

 * ##### :mortar_board: Studying to become a Fullstack web developer.
 * ##### 🌱 I’m currently learning VUE, PHP, Laravel, React and TypeScript.